stesie/stesie.github.com/_posts/2016-12-15-solving-social-problem-with-technology.md

 ![photo of the lightbar in pomodoro mode](/assets/images/pomodorobar.jpg)

 At the beginning it shows 25 red LEDs followed by five green ones; clearly showing that I would not want to be interrupted.
+As the minutes go by the red LEDs turn off, one every minute.
+And if only green's left, then there's that perfect moment to start chatting :)

-The software part of the D1 mini is pretty simple, it just connects to my local [MQTT broker](https://mosquitto.org/); ... and the shell script which is triggered by the aforementioned keyboard shortcut now just also publishes to the lightbar control topic.
+The software part of the D1 mini is pretty simple, it just connects to my local [MQTT broker](https://mosquitto.org/) and fetches time via NTP; ... and the shell script which is triggered by the aforementioned keyboard shortcut now just also publishes the start timestamp of current pomodoro to the lightbar control topic.

 ... and being at it I kept improving the software, adding various modes of ambient and attraction light modes :)